-Any person who gave away more than $15,000 to any one person, however, is technically required to file a Form 709, the gift tax return.
+Any person who gave away more than $16,000 to any one person, however, is technically required to file a Form 709, the gift tax return.
 But just because you are required to file a Form 709 doesn't mean you necessarily have to; this depends on your past gift-giving history.

-The IRS allows you to give away a total of $11.58 million (in 2020, up from $11.4 million in 2019) during your lifetime before a gift tax is owed.
-This $11.58 million exclusion means that even if you are technically required to file a Form 709 because you gave away more than $15,000 to any one person last year, you will owe taxes only if you have given away more than a total of $11.58 million in the past.
+The IRS allows you to give away a total of $12.06 million (in 2022) during your lifetime before a gift tax is owed.
+This $12.06 million exclusion means that even if you are technically required to file a Form 709 because you gave away more than $16,000 to any one person last year, you will owe taxes only if you have given away more than a total of $12.06 million in the past.

-Each parent gives the child and the child's spouse $15,000 each.
-If a couple did this for 25 years, they would have given away $1.5 million without even having to report the gifts, much less having them count against their lifetime $11.58 million exclusion.
-Also it would be possible for the couple to give away $120,000 within a short span of time -- $60,000 in December and $60,000 in January of the next calendar year.
+Each parent gives the child and the child's spouse $16,000 each.
+If a couple did this for 25 years, they would have given away $1.6 million without even having to report the gifts, much less having them count against their lifetime $12.06 million exclusion.
+It would also be possible for the couple to give away $128,000 within a short span of time — $64,000 in December and $64,000 in January of the next calendar year.

 Another way for a gift to be exempted from reporting requirements, no matter the gift's size, is to pay for someone else's medical care or educational tuition.
-It is important to note that the money must be paid directly to the school, university, or health care provider to be exempt, and that pre-payments can often be made as soon as the person is admitted to the school (schools include not just colleges but nursery schools, private grade schools, or private high schools).
+It is important to note that the money must be paid directly to the school, university, or health care provider to be exempt, and that pre-payments can often be made as soon as the person is admitted to the school (Schools include not just colleges but nursery schools, private grade schools, or private high schools).

-If you have given away property other than money, like stock, you have to report that on your gift return, too, if the value is more than $15,000.
+If you have given away property other than money, like stock, you have to report that on your gift return, too, if the value is more than $16,000.
 If the stock had gone up in value since you bought it, you report the value as of the date that you gave it away.

-Finally, tax deductible gifts made to charities need not be reported on a gift tax return unless the donor retains some interest in the gifted property.
+Finally, tax-deductible gifts made to charities need not be reported on a gift tax return unless the donor retains some interest in the gifted property.